clewisdavis/The-Joy-of-React/course-notes.md

 - As with the `addEventListener`, this code will do the same thing: when use clicks on the button, the `doSomething` function is called.

-- **This is the recommeded way to handle events in React.**
+- **This is the recommended way to handle events in React.**
 - Try and use the "onX" props like `onClick` and `onChange` when possible.

 - Few reasons why:
   - **Automatic cleanup:** When we use an event listener, we supposed to remove it when we are done, with `removeEventListener`.
 If we forget to do this, we introduce a memory leak.
-React automatically removes listners when we use 'on X' handler functions.
+React automatically removes listeners when we use 'on X' handler functions.
-  - **Improved performance:** React can optimize thigns for use, like batching multiple event listeners together to reduce the memory consumption.
+  - **Improved performance:** React can optimize things for use, like batching multiple event listeners together to reduce the memory consumption.
   - **No DOM interaction:** Avoid interacting with the DOM directly.

 - ℹ️ One of the core ideas behind React, is that is does the DOM manipulation for you.
 Stay within React's abstraction rather than trying to compete with it to manage the DOM.